plone/training/testing/testing_robot.rst

     :language: none
     :lines: 39

-This keyword is a set of sequential actions (defined in Keywords section):
+This keyword is a set of sequential actions (defined in the Keywords section):

 .. literalinclude:: _snippets/test_example.robot
     :language: none
     :lines: 48-50

-First of all we open the login_form page.
-Then we wait the page to be loaded and the two fields are available in html.
+First, we open the login_form page.
+We wait for the page to be loaded and for the two fields to be available in HTML.

 .. note::

   ${PLONE_URL} is a global variable defined in an plone.app.robotframework imported library.

-After a Given statement, there are a list of actions (``When``), and a final expectation (``Then``) that has the same structure.
+After a Given statement, there is a list of actions (``When``), and a final expectation (``Then``) that has the same structure.

 .. note::

-  Most of these actions came from default Selenium library (imported in Settings section).
+  Most of these actions come from the default Selenium library (imported in the Settings section).
-  You can find a list of available actions `online <https://robotframework.org/SeleniumLibrary/SeleniumLibrary.html#keywords>`_.
+  You can find a list of `available actions online <https://robotframework.org/SeleniumLibrary/SeleniumLibrary.html#keywords>`_.

-  For standard plone actions and keywords, you can see the imported files (``keywords.robot`` and ``selenium.robot``).
+  For standard Plone actions and keywords, see the imported files (``keywords.robot`` and ``selenium.robot``).

 Running robot tests
 -------------------

 A package created with plonecli is already configured to run robotframework tests.

-To use robotframework tests in your package, it needs ``plone.app.robotframework`` dependency in ``setup.py`` file.
+To use robotframework tests in your package, you need the ``plone.app.robotframework`` dependency in the ``setup.py`` file.

-There is also a ``robot`` part in ``base.cfg`` file.
-This configuration is optional because it isn't required to run robot tests, but it installs two helper scripts for writing tests:
+There is also a ``robot`` part in the ``base.cfg`` file.
+This configuration isn't required to run robot tests, but it installs two helper scripts for writing tests:

 - ``bin/robot-server`` starts a temporary Plone site with the given test layer set up
-- ``bin/robot`` executes Robot Framework’s pybot-runner so that it will run the given test suite against the running robot-server, ensuring that tests will be run in isolation (database is cleaned between the tests)
+- ``bin/robot`` executes Robot Framework’s pybot-runner so that it will run the given test suite against the running robot-server, ensuring that tests will be run in isolation (i.e., the database is cleaned up between tests)

 .. literalinclude:: _snippets/buildout.cfg
     :language: ini
     :lines: 78-81

-We can run robot tests with other tests running this command:
+We can run robot tests along with other tests, using this command:

 .. code-block:: console

   $ plonecli test --all

-Or, as any other test, we can run only a single test with this command:
+Or, as with any other test, we can run only a single test using this command:

 .. code-block:: console

   $ plonecli test -s plonetraining.testing -t test_example.robot --all

-These commands takes time because each test case need to start a server, open a new browser window and then execute keywords and wait the reponse of the server.
+These commands take time because each test case needs to start a server, open a new browser window and then execute keywords and await the server reponse.

 When we are developing our tests, we can speedup this process, keeping a robot-server instance always up with this command: